Capital Impact Partners Joins with Washington, D.C. Government Once Again to Preserve and Expand Affordable Housing

 In 2019, Capital Impact partnered with a number of mission-driven developers and long-time residents on a variety of high-impact housing loans, including:

-Worthington Woods: Also located in Congress Heights, Worthington Woods is preserving affordable housing for residents with lower incomes.
+• Worthington Woods: Also located in Congress Heights, Worthington Woods is preserving affordable housing for residents with lower incomes.
 The community has 394 units of affordable housing for more than 900 renters.
 It is also near shops, groceries, and three bus lines.
-The Worthington Woods Tenant Association assigned their TOPA rights to the Montgomery Housing Partnership (MHP) in exchange for a commitment to preserve the property as affordable, make improvements, and avoid tenant displacement.
+The Worthington Woods Tenant Association assigned their TOPA rights to the Montgomery Housing Partnership (MHP) in exchange for a commitment to preserve the property as affordable, make improvements, and help tenants remain.
 Capital Impact provided MHP with a $6.1 million loan as part of a $40 million transaction including financing from Sandy Spring Bank to purchase the property.

 This work builds on Capital Impact’s other efforts in D.C. where the organization has invested more than $137 million in Washington, D.C. to support multiple projects delivering critical social services.
 This includes working with a variety of partners and organizations, including Martha’s Table and Terrace Manor Apartments in Ward 8; Unity Health Care in Ward 5; and the District of Columbia International School and residents of Takoma Place Apartments in Ward 4.
-Based in Arlington, VA, Capital Impact has disbursed more than $2.7 billion nationally since 1982 to champion social and economic justice in communities long subject to systemic disinvestment.
+Based in Arlington, VA, Capital Impact has disbursed more than $2.7 billion to communities nationwide since 1982.

 Capital Impact was selected from responses to a DHCD solicitation in August 2019 that outlined the following duties: 1) leverage public funds with private and or philanthropic funds to provide loans to borrowers for eligible activities; 2) market, underwrite, originate and service the preservation loans; 3) ensure compliance with the terms of the Housing Preservation Fund; and 4) coordinate monthly with DCHD on the use of the Housing Preservation Fund.